Campaigns

 Template Template containing email design, landing pages, and delivery settings

-Campaign Type Test campaigns are excluded from statistics and marked with a test label for training purposes
+Campaign Type Test campaigns are excluded from aggregated data and marked with a test label for testing purposes

 2. Step 2: Target Recipient Selection